Daniel Marques

 Far Cry 6

-My work on Far Cry 6 consisted mainly of bug and crash fixing and small features spanning the areas of gameplay ingredients, gameplay systems, game mode logic, physics, weapons and gadgets, vehicles, 3Cs (character, camera, controls), network replication, visual programming in quests and more.
+My responsibilities on Far Cry 6 consisted mostly of fixing bugs and crashes and polishing features spanning the areas of gameplay ingredients, gameplay systems, game mode logic, physics, weapons and gadgets, vehicles, 3Cs (character, camera, controls), network replication, quest scripting, and more.

 Personal Projects